-Geologic features and GHAD-maintained facilities, including Easements "M" and "TBD", should be inspected by GHAD staff or GHAD-assigned consultants as presented below.
-The site inspections should be undertaken at appropriate intervals as determined by the GHAD Manager using supporting documents prepared for Tract 7620 and the Site Improvements.
+Geologic features and GHAD-maintained improvements defined in Section 7.0, including Easements "M" and "TBD", should be inspected by GHAD staff or GHAD-assigned consultants as presented below.
+The site inspections should be undertaken at appropriate intervals as determined by the GHAD Manager using supporting documents prepared for the Project and the Site Improvements.
 The GHAD budget should provide for three or more inspections in years of heavy rainfall.
 Generally, the inspections should take place in October, prior to the first significant rainfall; mid-winter as necessary during heavy rainfall years; and in early April at the end of the rainy season.
 The frequency of the inspections should increase, depending upon the intensity and recurrence of rainfall.

-The GHAD shall obtain copies of geologic or geotechnical exploration reports related to site development and keep these reports on file in the records of the GHAD.
-In addition, copies of any earthwork-related testing and observation reports that will be finalized at the completion of grading, when as-built drawings are available, shall be maintained as part of the GHAD records.
+The Developer shall provide to the GHAD copies of geologic or geotechnical exploration reports related to site development and the GHAD shall retain these reports in the records of the GHAD.
+In addition, copies of any earthwork-related testing and observation reports that will be finalized at the completion of grading, when as-built drawings are available, shall be provided to the GHAD by the Developer and maintained as part of the GHAD records.